Montessori Reading

 In "The Montessori Method" she writes,

-"We then put away the toys and set ourselves to make hundreds of written labels-names of children, of objects, of cities, of colors and of qualities made known through exercises of the senses.
+"We then put away the toys and set ourselves to make hundreds of written labels-names of children, of objects, of cities, of colours and of qualities made known through exercises of the senses.
 We placed them in more boxes and let the children search as they pleased among them.
 I expected that at least they would hunt indiscriminately and without any order in one box and in another, but no, every child finished emptying the box which he had under his hand, and only after that did he go on to another, truly insatiable for reading."

 Later on she explains, "So we had nothing more to do but present them with a book; in fact they read the words in it."